johnshearing/iotaAirgappedClientServerWallet/README.md

  Finally, open your browser and enter the following address:
  `http://localhost:3000/`

- Everything runs but the app does not do anything IOTA related yet.
+ The app runs well but it doesn't do anything IOTA related yet.
  IOTA functionality will be built in very shortly.
  Right now I am working on getting the framework right.
  Then building on top of the framework will go quickly.